 A taupe topping is a great choice for our more traditional lovers.
 Pairing well with both white and black accented, those who thrive off warmer neutrals should give the quartz countertop a second look.
 The sprinkling of dark details creates an interesting contrast as well, like this look we found from Refined Renovations.

-3. Haze Blend
+3. Haze Blend Quartz Countertop Colors

-5. Midnight Black
+5. Midnight Black Quartz Countertops

-Add some artistic elements to the kitchen by choosing a quartz countertop with a swirled design.
+Add artistic elements to the kitchen by choosing a quartz countertop with a swirled design.
 Again, you get a variety of neutral tones that blend well with other colors and interior design genres.
 Whether it’s throughout the entire kitchen or used as a focal point at the center island like this setup, it’s a beautiful choice.

 7. Traditional Cream

 Creamy shades will work easily inside more traditional homes as well.
 Set off white kitchens or dark, wooden cabinetry with something similar.
-And it’ll look nice complimented by rich tones such as cranberry or teal.
+And it’ll look nice, complimented by rich tones such as cranberry or teal.

-HGTV really excited us when we found this cherry countertop featured.
+HGTV excited us when we found this cherry countertop featured.
 Looking sharp in this crisp, modern space or dressing up a funky, retro spot with even more eclectic vibes, it’s such a surprising touch that you can add.
 Going with color adds a certain amount of charm and personalization that everyone will appreciate.

 Here’s a deep, mixed quartz countertop.
-It contrasts and compliments a clearer space nicely providing a focus and artistic quality.
+It contrasts and compliments a clearer space nicely, providing a focus and artistic quality.
 And this color, with its blend of deep neutral, fits the bill for more industrial or masculine styles.

 10. Black & White